And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 They'll be defeated anyway.

-Uh, we have heard this somewhere before.
+We have heard this somewhere before.

 This was a little over a month ago in December 2006 on the Today Show.

-You could put a hundred thousand troops in there.
+You could put 100,000 troops in there.

-John Kerry and the Democrats, whether they know it or not, their instincts lead them to say things that end up being parroted and repeated by Al-Qaeda as though Al-Qaeda are Democrat allies.
+So he, once again, On the same page with Al-Qaeda, John Kerry and the Democrats, whether they know it or not, their instincts lead them to say things that end up being parroted and repeated by Al-Qaeda as though Al-Qaeda are Democrat allies.

-Of course, Al Qaeda was pushing for Democrats last November in the elections.
+Of course, Al-Qaeda was pushing for Democrats last November in the elections.

-Up next, I've told you that Mrs. Clinton, with her announcement saying that she wanted this national conversation, and uh so forth, all a replica of her uh New York State campaign for Senate,
+Up next, I've told you that Mrs. Clinton with her announcement saying that she wanted this national conversation and so forth, all a replica of her New York State campaign for Senate, her listening tour, the whole thing is designed to make sure that she doesn't get any questions because she doesn't want to answer serious questions.

-her listening tour, the whole thing is designed to make sure that she doesn't get any questions, because she doesn't want to answer serious questions, and the press doesn't ask her serious questions anyway, but she wants the focus to be supposedly on you.
+And the press doesn't ask her serious questions anyway, but she wants the focus to be supposedly on you.

-Yes, and what you want and what you want to tell her, and then she can react to that, and she can control by the way which of you she appears before, and which of you she chats with, and which of those of you she chooses to uh address and responds.
+And she can control, by the way, which of you she appears before and which of you she chats with and which of those of you she chooses to address and respond.

-It's a totally uh captive audience.
+It's a totally captive audience.

-And I have evidence here uh that the media already uh has lost the testicles in Hillary's testicle lockbox, And you'll hear it right after this.
+And I have evidence here that the media already has lost the testicles in Hillary's testicle luckbox.

 Don't go away, folks.

-My friends, if you thought the news from the Sundance Film Festival yesterday was shocking.
+My friends, if you thought the news from the Sundance Film Festival yesterday was shocking, wait till you hear about the latest movie drawing raves.

 It involves a graphic scene of the rape of a 12-year-old.

-And there are people very much concerned that they they actually used a 12-year-old actress in this scene.
+And there are people very much concerned that they actually used a 12-year-old actress in this scene.

-Hey, are we going a little too far?
+And people are worried, are we going a little too far?

-And they interview her, and she's talking about how important it is and what a beautiful film it is.
+And they interview her and she's talking about how important it is and what a beautiful film it is.

-Um just on the march all over the place, and it's still Redford out there saying that somehow America needs to apologize to him and his community.
+And it's still Redford out there saying that somehow America needs to apologize to him and his community.

 As you know, Patrick Fitzgerald in his opening statement today alleged that Vice President Cheney's chief of staff, Scooter Libby, lied and destroyed a note showing Cheney's early involvement.